Glaucoma surgery · UK 2026 cost

 How quickly can I be seen?

 Availability varies.
-Submit the form and our team will contact you to arrange the earliest suitable appointment and advise what records to bring.
+Get in touch and our team will contact you to arrange the earliest suitable appointment and advise what records to bring.

 Ready to confirm your private glaucoma treatment cost?

-Request an appointment and get a personalised plan with transparent pricing.
+Request a consultation and get a personalised plan with transparent pricing.
 We’ll guide you through options such as laser treatment, MIGS, trabeculectomy or tube surgery where appropriate.
+If you can, bring recent OCT / visual field reports, a list of eye drops, and any letters from your optometrist or ophthalmologist.
+We’ll call you back within one working day.